GarethW1994/registrations_numbers_webapp/README.md

   ```
   git clone (url link)

-- Check if you have node installed on your machine or not, you can check this by using
+- Check if you have node installed on your machine or not, you can check this by using (##Note that the following is for Debian and Ubuntu based Linux distributions) :

   ```
   node -v